revpopcommunity/revpopcommunity.github.io/README.md

 - DApp Store
 - Built-in Atomic Swaps & interactions with Ethereum + Arbitrum
 - Create & manage your own assets on-chain.
 Tokenize assets easily.
+- Give freedom to the people.
+[A thesis on digital freedom](https://revolutionpopuli.com/wp-content/uploads/2019/07/Revolution-Populi-1.pdf)

 What to know